geky/ramcrc32bd/README.md

    ```

    Still $O(n^e)$, but limited only by your CPU's shift, xor, and
    branching hardware.
-No memory required.
+No memory accesses required.

    See [ramcrc32bd_read][ramcrc32bd_read] for an implementation of this.

 ### Tradeoffs

-Two big tradeoffs:
+Using CRCs for error-correction has two big caveats:

-1. For any error-correcting code, attempting to _correct_ errors reduces
+1. For _any_ error-correcting code, attempting to _correct_ errors
-   the code's ability to _detect_ errors.
+   reduces the code's ability to _detect_ errors.

    In the HD=4 example, when we assumed 1 bit-error, if there were
    actually 3 bit-errors, we would have assumed wrong and "corrected" to